 SAP security and authorizations

-After you have done all the research and gone through all the trouble to make your project a success, four key areas can still cause trouble during your go-live:
+After you have done all the research and gone through all the trouble to make your project a success, four key areas can still cause trouble during your SAP go-live:

-1. Security and Authorizations.
+1. SAP Security and Authorizations.

 2. Master Data.